Strawberry-Foundations/stb-mon/README.md

 This project is currently under development and is **not** ready for production use.

 ## What is this?

 Strawberry Monitor is a simple uptime panel that allows you to monitor the uptime of services.
-As of writing this, it only supports TCP, but UDP and ICMP support is planned.
+As of writing this, it only supports TCP and HTTP, but UDP and ICMP support is planned.

 ## Features

-- TCP service monitoring (UDP and ICMP support planned)
+- TCP and HTTP service monitoring (UDP and ICMP support planned)
 - Web-based dashboard
 - Configurable check intervals
 - Authentication for administrative functions